Carl Grimes: Season 7

 After a random choice, Negan kills Abraham, and when Daryl tries to punch Negan in revenge, Negan then kills Glenn in retaliation.
 While the rest of the group is held at gunpoint, Negan takes Rick on a short trip to convince him to submit, and on his return, demands that Rick cut off Carl's arm as a show of agreement to the Savior's terms, or else he will kill the entire group.
 Rick tearfully prepares to cut off Carl's arm, but Negan stops him at the last moment, assured that Rick will now follow his orders.
 The Saviors leave them, but plan to show up at Alexandria for their offerings.

 When the Saviors first arrive, they proceed to take much more than anticipated, and Carl yells at Rick for being willing to put up with this.
-Carl attempts to sway one Savior at gunpoint from taking nearly all the medicine.
-Negan sees this, and tells Carl that he is impressed by his courage, but he cannot tolerate anyone threatening his group, and has the Saviors take all of the guns from Alexandria.
-Later, Carl again sees Enid leaving Alexandria, and when he catches up to her, finds she wants to go to Hilltop.
+Carl attempts to sway one Savior named David at gunpoint from taking nearly all the medicine.
+Negan sees this, and tells Carl that he is impressed by his courage, but he cannot tolerate anyone threatening his group and warns him that he will kill another Alexandrian if he dares pull the trigger in which Carl stands down but because of his actions, Negan has the Saviors confiscate all of the guns from Alexandria and including the ones they took from their satellite outpost.
+Later, Carl helplessly watches Enid being bullied by David who has her green balloons.
+After the Saviors leave, Carl sees Enid leaving Alexandria, and when he catches up to her, he finds out that she wants to go to Hilltop to visit Maggie and Sasha.
 He accompanies her there, explaining his desire to kill Negan.
 They arrive at Hilltop just as the Saviors are there collecting their weekly offering.
 Carl decides to stowaway aboard one of the trucks when they drive away, discovering that Jesus, one of the Hilltop survivors, is also there, seeking the location of Sanctuary, the Savior's base.
 As they near Sanctuary, Carl tricks Jesus into getting off the truck.